JNRowe/vim-configs/README.rst

     git clone git://github.com/JNRowe/vim-configs.git ~/.vim
     cd ~/.vim
+    # This following fetches lots of remote resources, and may take some time
+    make init-external
+    # Rebuild generated language and documentation tag files
     make

 Scan over the ``vimrc`` file and figure out what you wish to do with it.
 The